 Larry Hnetka Community Builder Award

-In honour of the late Larry Hnetka, the Community Builder Award annually recognizes an individual who has made a significant contribution to the health & wellbeing of Vancouver’s Westside neighbourhoods.
+In honour of the late Larry Hnetka, the Community Builder Award annually recognizes an individual who has made a significant contribution to the health and wellbeing of Vancouver’s Westside neighbourhoods.
 The award recognizes someone who is committed to neighbourhood values of connection, engagement, and neighbourhood involvement.
+The Larry Hnetka Community Builder Award will be presented at the annual Kits House AGM & Volunteer Appreciation event on Tuesday June 20, 2017.

 Larry Hnetka was born on the prairies and grew up in Regina, Saskatchewan.
 He travelled to Vancouver in his 20’s and quickly decided BC was where he wanted to be.
 He moved to Kitsalano and lived on W 4th since the mid ’80’s.